-Metropolitan State University is accredited by the Higher Learning Commission (HLC).
-The HLC is one of six regional institutional accreditors in the United States and certifies degree-granting post-secondary educational institutions in the North Central region.
-The United States Department of Education and the Council for Higher Education Accreditation recognize the HLC as the assigned regional accrediting organization.
-The pathway followed for accreditation is the Academic Quality Improvement Program (AQIP).
+Metropolitan State University has been accredited by the Higher Learning Commission (HLC) since 1975 [link 1].
+The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
+HLC accredits degree-granting post-secondary educational institutions in the United States.